 - Transfer the ice cream to an airtight container and freeze for at least 5 hours or overnight.
 I recommend overnight.

-- Top with the extra fruity pebbles crunch, whipped cream or easy homemade salted caramel sauce.
+- Top with the extra Fruity Pebbles crunch, whipped cream or easy homemade salted caramel sauce.